aglavic/plotpy/README.txt

   python setup.py install

-  this creates symbolic links for plot.py, plot_4circle_data, plot_reflectometer_data,
+  this creates scripts to run the program from
-  plot_SQUID_data (scripts) and p4d,prd,pld (gui mode) in /usr/bin .
+  ! if you don't have administrator priviliges, use
-  !! if you don't have administrator priviliges, use ./install {PATH} , with a directory {PATH}
+      python setup.py install --prefix {Inst.Dir} --install-scripts {folder in your path}
       inside one of your system path folders. (type "print $PATH" to find out where to look)

 !!!
 If you have the previous version installed, you have to uninstall it first, as the links have changed.  !!!